ID 2.100.

 Virtual Photography

 ID 2.100.
-(Identity 2.100.) is a photographic project created by Maxim Zmeyev, comprising a series of images taken in an ePhoto booth to acquire an official French document, the residence permit known as "titre de séjour."
-For the project, the facial recognition system was "tricked" by using portraits of avatars created in popular multiplayer video games instead of real individuals.
-These avatar portraits, which feature throughout the project, were made by the artist and are based on visual references from documentary photographs of real refugees taken by photojournalists worldwide and published in 2022 and 2023.
+(Identity 2.100.) is a photographic project by Maxim Zmeyev composed of a series of images made in an ePhoto / Photomaton booth used to obtain a French residence permit.
+For this project, the state facial-recognition system is “hijacked”: instead of real individuals, the artist presents portraits of avatars created in popular multiplayer video games.
+These avatars, present throughout the series, were designed by the artist using visual references from documentary photographs of real refugees taken by photojournalists worldwide and published in 2022–2023.